Marketing to Retailers in the Food Industry With Jean-Marc Demers [Food and Beverage Marketing – Part 1]

 Shop, a microbrewery, a shelf.
 I spend my time at microbreweries, for sure.

 I got my usuals, but then if I start to look around, I’m completely lost.
-There’s so many colors, brands, all super appealing.
+There are so many colors, brands, all super appealing.

 But you have to devote a great deal of research to know your audience.
 What are they clicking on?
 What’s attractive?